-Additionally, the QTG contains the comparisons ``$x \geq z_{m}$'' for all the item costs $z_{m}$, $m = 1, \ldots, n$, which constitute multi-controlled single-qubit gates (see \autoref{subsubsection:Comparison}).
-Applying \textbf{(i)}, the decomposition of those gates introduces up to $\lceil \log_{2} Z\rceil - 1$ ancilla qubits.
+\end{linenomath} Additionally, the QTG contains the comparisons ``$\tilde{c} \geq w_{m}$'' for all the item weights $w_{m}$, $m = 1, \ldots, n$, which constitute multi-controlled single-qubit gates (see \autoref{subsubsection:Comparison}).
+Applying \textbf{(i)}, the decomposition of those gates introduces up to $\numbits{c} - 1$ ancilla qubits.
 For simplicity, we assume that this upper bound is actually achieved by at least one of the comparisons.
 Due to assumption \textbf{(ii)}, this number of ancilla qubits then suffices to implement all the comparisons.
-Analogously, the Amplitude Amplification operator $\QSop$ contains the phase oracles $\signflip_{0}$ and $\signflip_{P_{\bm{y} > T}}$ which we realise using $\lceil \log_{2} P\rceil$-controlled single-qubit gates (see \autoref{subsubsection:Comparison}).
-Hence, following \textbf{(i)} and \textbf{(ii)}, $\lceil \log_{2} P\rceil - 1$ additional ancilla qubits have to be introduced.
-Utilising \textbf{(ii)} again, these ancilla qubits then even suffice to execute $\QSop$ several times and with different thresholds $T$.
+Analogously, the Amplitude Amplification operator $\QSop$ contains the phase oracles $\signflip_{0}$ and $\signflip_{P_{\bm{x} > T}}$ which we realise using $n$-controlled and $\numbits{P}$-controlled single-qubit gates, respectively (see \autoref{subsubsection:Comparison}).
+Hence, following \textbf{(i)} and \textbf{(ii)}, $\max(n, \numbits{c}, \numbits{P}) - 1$ additional ancilla qubits have to be introduced.
+Utilising \textbf{(ii)} again, these ancilla qubits then even suffice to execute $\QSop$ several times with different thresholds $T$.
 Lastly, we use one additional qubit to store the potential phase flip applied by $\QSop$.
-In total, we obtain an amount of
+In total, we obtain an amount of \begin{linenomath}

-ancilla qubits.
-In summary, our methods requires the following number of qubits:
+\end{linenomath} ancilla qubits.
+In summary, our methods requires the following number of qubits: \begin{linenomath}